The Russian Futurists: History

 In 2004 the band toured in the U.S., Canada and Spain.
 They toured with Peter Bjorn and John, Caribou and Junior Boys.

 Hart recorded the first three lo-fi Futurists albums in his Toronto home, including 2005's Our Thickness; in June 2005 the album appeared on the !earshot Top 200 chart.

 The band's track "Paul Simon" was chosen by Samsung to include on its phones as a featured song.
 Hart has remixed other artists' singles, including "Tonight I Have to Leave It" by Shout Out Louds and "The First Five Times" by Stars.

 For The Russian Futurists' fourth studio album, looking for more sophisticated production, Hart began recording in a New York studio.
 The band released the album, The Weight’s On The Wheels, worldwide on November 16, 2010.
 It was produced by Hart with the aid of Michael Musmanno (Outkast, Lilys, Arrested Development).
 The lead single “Hoeing Weeds Sowing Seeds”, was mixed by Grammy Award winner Michael Brauer (Coldplay, John Mayer, The Bravery).
 The album, ten tracks in total feature tracks “Horseshoe Fortune”, “Register My Firearms?
 No Way!”,“100 Shopping Days ‘Til Christmas” and “One Night, One Kiss”, a duet with Heavy Blinkers singer Ruth Minnikin.

 The Russian Futurists released a music video for “One Night, One Kiss” off their 2010 fourth studio album, The Weight’s on the Wheels.
 The songs "Paul Simon", and "Precious Metals" are featured on the NBA 2K11 soundtrack.

 In September 2013, Hart began a 9-year stint as cohost of the morning show on Toronto's CIND-FM.
-He left the station in February 2022.
+He left the station in February 2022, and later hosted weekends on Toronto's CFXJ-FM.

 Hart shifted to producing several hip hop projects in 2022.
 He was credited with co-producing the track 'Ghost Photo' by Milano Constantine and Big Ghost Ltd. He also produced the EP 'From Russia With Love 2' by Allah Preme of The Umbrella Collective.

 The latest Russian Futurists release is a co-production between Hart and Toronto producer Jordache (aka Andrew Carr).
 The EP entitled 'Don't Die' was released on October 31, 2022.

+Hart and Carr released two more EPs, Don't Die and The Yearling under the Russian Futurists x Jordache banner.

+Hart continues to produce beats for U.S. rappers including 'Comment Section' by Roc Marciano signee Grea8gawd.